 What Is Under-Eye Filler?
 Is It Safe?

-In many people, dark circles are caused due to shadows created by depressions in the soft tissue of the bone in their under-eye area or by bulging fat under the eyes.
-An under-eye filler fills in the shadowed area to eliminate the resulting dark circles.
+In many people, dark circles are caused due to shadows created by depressions in the soft tissue of the bone in their under-eye area or by facial fat loss under the eyes.
+An under-eye filler fills in the shadowed and sunken area to eliminate the resulting dark circles.
 The most commonly used eye fillers are hyaluronic injections.

 But, are under-eye fillers safe?
 Yes.
 Hyaluronic fillers are safe for facial rejuvenation procedures, making them the best option for under-eye treatments (1).
 Besides, the procedure can be done without bruising the tissues too much.
 However, it must be performed only by an experienced and trained professional.